practice area bg MOBILE practice area bg scaled

 Can I Challenge an Insurance Company’s Finding That My Damage Is Pre-Existing?

-Absolutely.
-A denial is not a final legal determination; it is the insurance company’s position, which can be challenged through several avenues.
-You can invoke the appraisal process if your policy contains an appraisal clause, which allows an independent umpire to determine the amount of loss.
-You can retain your own engineering expert to provide a competing opinion on the cause and timing of the damage.
-And if the denial was wrongful, you can file a lawsuit against your insurer for breach of contract and, where applicable, bad faith.
+If your policy contains an appraisal clause, you can invoke that process and have an independent umpire determine the amount of loss.
+You can also retain your own licensed engineer or contractor to provide a competing opinion on the cause and timing of the damage, which often directly contradicts the insurer’s findings.
+If the denial was wrongful, you can file a lawsuit against your insurer for breach of contract and, where the conduct warrants it, pursue a bad faith claim under Florida Statutes §624.155.